 NATURAL TREATMENT APPROACH

 The natural treatment approach to treating scoliosis uses a totally different mindset when looking for ways to manage scoliosis.
 This would include a combination of exercises, bracing, physical therapy, and chiropractic care, all while avoiding surgery.
-This more natural approach involves a combination of multiple disciplines to strive for an optimal patient outcome.
+A more natural approach involves a combination of multiple disciplines to strive for an optimal patient outcome.

-The problem with trying to design a natural approach like this as a patient, or even as a doctor, is that these disciplines are rarely housed all in one place.
+An issue with trying to design a natural approach like this as a patient, or even as a doctor, is that these disciplines are rarely housed all in one place.
 Not only is this inconvenient, but it can also make the whole process fragmented, and lead to little progress in management, as each practitioner is doing their own thing, not communicating to make each treatment synergistic with the next.

 Imagine a patient who is going to 5 separate doctors for natural scoliosis management.
 They need to see an exercise specialist for scoliosis specific exercise, a specialty physical therapist for therapy, a specialty chiropractor for scoliosis-specific adjustments, a specialty massage therapist for soft-tissue therapy, and a specialty Orthotist for help with bracing.
 If few or none of these specialists communicate, then the individual power of each treatment will not be additive or synergistic.